Duration

 To document lessons learnt and best practices and to disseminate them through appropriate learning platforms.

-Considering the complexity of the approach, JSIPL is working on strategic collaborations among different stakeholders like multiple departments of the Government of Assam (GoAS), private sector organizations, and civil society members to ensure convergence.
+Considering the complexity of the approach, JSIPL worked on strategic collaborations among different stakeholders like multiple departments of the Government of Assam (GoAS), private sector organizations, and civil society members to ensure convergence.
 A stakeholder workshop was held to initiate the project by bringing all key stakeholders together on one platform.